Chaotikum/icebox-service/README.md

 # icebox-service
 The icebox service.
 Manage all your beverages.

+## Set Up IceBox
+### Set Up The Database
+Icebox uses a PostgreSQL database.

+You have to set up a database and define a user which the icebox may use.
+Icebox uses environment variables to access the db, so you have to set the values in
+ * ICEBOX_DB_USER
+ * ICEBOX_DB_PSW
+ * ICEBOX_DB_NAME
+### Set Up Icebox
+Icebox is completly written with nodeJS.

+* npm install will install all needed components
+* Using "jake db:create" you can create the tables in the database.
+* npm start will start the service

 ## Projects using the service
 * Touch-Client für den Pi auf dem Kühlschrank
   * https://github.com/MotieDesign101/IceBoxTouch